anoopmd/anoopmd.github.io/_posts/2017-2-14-why-i-chose-eslint-over-jshint.md

 title: Why I chose eslint over jshint
 ---

-> May God save your codebase if you are not using a linting tool in your JS project. - Anoop
+> May God save your codebase if you are not using a linting tool in your JS project.

 It all began when I wanted to add a rule in jshint which would throw an error upon encountering trailing whitespaces.